RULES & REGULATIONS of the ILLINOIS WOMEN'S SOCCER LEAGUE

 1. Improper uniforms, no numbers on shirts.

-2. Improper field size and markings: No penalty area or goal area and no penalty mark and semi-circle.
+2. Improper field size, goal size, and markings: No penalty area or goal area and no penalty mark and semi-circle.
 No side or goal lines.
 No center line or circle.
-No corner flags.
 No nets.
 Unusual holes or markings, or other conditions on the field which may be hazardous to the players.

 3. Improper shoes.
 Metal showing, etc. (see equipment).